Sharpe's Rifles (TV programme): Plot summary

 In 1809, Sergeant Richard Sharpe (Sean Bean) of the 95th Rifles saves Sir Arthur Wellesley, the commander of the British army fighting the French in Portugal, from three French cavalrymen.
 Wellesley rewards Sharpe with a field commission to lieutenant.

 Wellesley has no money to pay his men, so he has arranged for a loan from the Rothschild family.
 James Rothschild has set out from Vienna with a badly needed bank draft, but has gone missing in the Spanish mountains.
 A company of the 95th, under Major Dunnett, is being sent to search for him, and Sharpe's first assignment is to command the Chosen Men, a handful of sharpshooters attached to the company.
 Sharpe, still uncomfortable in his new rank, does not make a good impression on his men, particularly their unofficial leader, Irishman Patrick Harper.

 While Sharpe and his men are out scouting the terrain, the company is surprised and wiped out by enemy cavalry led by Colonel de L'Eclin and a man in dark civilian clothes, with only the young Rifleman Perkins and a gravely wounded Captain Murray, the company's executive officer, surviving.
-Sharpe's men and the survivors hide in a barn, where Murray dies after gifting Sharpe his sword.
+Sharpe's men and the survivors hide in a barn, where Murray dies after giving Sharpe his sword.

 Harper tells Sharpe that he and the men have decided to return to the army, against orders.
 To assert his authority, Sharpe engages Harper in a brutal fistfight, but they are interrupted by a band of Spanish guerrillas led by Commandante Teresa Moreno and Major Blas Vivar.
 Sharpe declares Harper a mutineer and joins forces with the Spanish guerrillas for mutual protection, since they are headed in the same general direction.
 Sharpe begins to bond with his men and also with Teresa.
 The guerrillas are protecting a chest; when Harper kills two French cavalrymen to save it, Sharpe drops the mutiny charge.
 Along the way, they encounter the Parkers, a Methodist missionary couple and their niece, whom they take under their protection.